 Assets Years

-Land Improvements 10-20
+Land improvements 10-20

 Buildings 30

-Stormwater System 30
+Stormwater system 30

-Improvements Other Than Buildings 40
+Improvements other than buildings 40

-Roadways and Other 30
+Roadways and other 30

 Equipment 5-10

+Lease assets 4-5

 In the governmental fund financial statements, amounts incurred for the acquisition of capital assets are reported as fund expenditures.
 Depreciation expense is not reported in the governmental fund financial statements.